hariysu/classes-demo-section-11-123/README.md

 # classes-demo-section-11-123

-The main differences between class and struct are:\n
+The main differences between class and struct are:

-      STRUCT      =>      IMMUTABLE,      PASSED BY VALUE \n CLASS       =>      INHERITANCE,    PASSED BY REFERENCE
+STRUCT      =>      IMMUTABLE,      PASSED BY VALUE

+CLASS       =>      INHERITANCE,    PASSED BY REFERENCE